The beating heart of the capital, Westminster is one of the most iconic places to live in London.

 Why choose City Space?

-Here at City Space, we provide storage units in Central London that have been designed to accommodate all your storage needs and bespoke requirements.
+Here at City Space, we provide self-storage units in Central London that have been designed to accommodate all your storage needs and bespoke requirements.

 Whether you need more room for storing household, business or student items, our easy-to-access stores in the heart of Central London offer a safe and secure base to store your belongings.
 And, if it’s your first time using a storage facility, we’ll be more than happy to answer any questions you might have.
 Get a storage price today.